pinellolab/haystack_bio/README.md

 After installing all the dependencies, please download the repository and execute the command inside the root folder.

     python setup.py install

+The docker image recipe found in [Dockerfile](Dockerfile) installs and builds the above-listed dependencies on Ubuntu 16.04.
+You can modify the build steps to manually install haystack_bio on macOS and Centos platforms.

 Jupyter Analysis Notebook